Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid limit: Key features

-Of course it is possible that even in the absence of collisional zonal damping a stable zonal state cannot be attained.
-Another possibility is that, above the tertiary instability threshold, some nonlinear mechanism continues to reduce the transport, making the Dimits threshold of appreciable transport not coincide with the tertiary threshold.
-An example of such a feature, already observed and explored in other systems, would be e.g. the ferdinons of \citep{Ivanov2020}.
+Of course it is possible that, even in the absence of collisional zonal damping, a stable zonal state cannot be attained.
+Another possibility is that some nonlinear mechanism continues to reduce transport above the tertiary instability threshold, making the Dimits threshold of appreciable transport not coincide with the tertiary threshold.
+An example of such a feature, already observed and explored in other systems, would be e.g. the ferdinons of \citet{Ivanov2020}.
 For our system however, this does not seem to be the case, and, as we will see, the tertiary instability alone seems sufficient to explain the Dimits shift.
-That is, below a certain point $\eta=\eta^{\mathrm{n}}$, tertiary stable zonal profiles are always able to form and completely quench transport, while above it they cease to manifest and the time-averaged transport levels rapidly increase with $\eta$.
+That is, below a certain point $\eta=\eta^{\mathrm{NL}}$, tertiary stable zonal profiles are always able to form and completely quench transport, while above it they cease to manifest and the time-averaged transport levels rapidly increase with $\eta$.

 In conclusion, it should be noted that precisely what profiles are robust is a delicate and highly nontrivial question, which nevertheless ultimately decides when the Dimits transition occurs.
-Thus the tertiary instability should not enter Dimits shift picture via so simple a rule as ``the Dimits regime should end when the zonal amplitude becomes too large" \citep{Rogers2000b,Rath2018}, nor ``the Dimits regime should end when the zonal amplitude becomes too small" \citep{Zhu2020}.
-Though the latter may hold when collisional damping limits the zonal amplitude, in general it is the much more nebulous question of "can a robust zonal profile be reached and sustained during the subsequent transient period of decay" which must be answered.
+Thus the tertiary instability should not enter Dimits shift picture via so simple a rule as ``the Dimits regime should end when the zonal amplitude becomes too large" as envisioned by \citet{Rogers2000b}, nor ``the Dimits regime should end when the zonal amplitude becomes too small" as \citet{Zhu2020} stated.
+Though the latter may hold when collisional damping limits the zonal amplitude, in general it is the much more nebulous question of ``can a robust zonal profile be reached and sustained during the subsequent transient period of decay" which must be answered.